-The list of banks used for Supervisory Banking Statistics comprises banks designated as significant institutions (SIs) and thus directly supervised by the European Central Bank (ECB).
-SIs, pursuant to their obligations under the Capital Requirements Directive and the associated Capital Requirements Regulation, are required to submit detailed information on their capital adequacy and financial positions (based on the accounting framework used to prepare statutory accounts) according to harmonised reporting frameworks, known as FINREP and COREP.
-Such frameworks cover both consolidated and individual (solo) reporting.
-However, for the purpose of this publication the level of reporting corresponds to the highest level of consolidation in the SSM, thereby avoiding double counting issues.
+The list of banks used for Supervisory Banking Statistics comprises banks designated as significant institutions (SIs) by the European Central Bank (ECB).1 SIs, pursuant to their obligations under the Capital Requirements Directive and the associated Capital Requirements Regulation, are required to submit detailed information on their capital adequacy and financial positions (based on the accounting framework used to prepare statutory accounts) according to harmonised reporting frameworks, known as FINREP and COREP.2 Such frameworks cover both consolidated and individual (solo) reporting.
+However, for the purpose of this publication the level of reporting corresponds to the highest level of consolidation3 in the SSM, thereby avoiding double counting issues.

 SIs are required to submit COREP.
-Initially, those SIs that prepared their accounts under international standards, i.e. IFRS/IAS, were required to submit FINREP at the consolidated level; however, from end-2015, FINREP reporting obligations4 have
+Initially, those SIs that prepared their accounts under international standards, i.e. IFRS/IAS, were required to submit FINREP at the

-1 The full list of significant institutions is available in the ECB Banking Supervision website.
+The full list of supervised institutions is available in the ECB Banking Supervision website.

-The Capital Requirements Regulation (CRR) specifies the reporting obligations under COREP and FINREP for credit institutions.
-These reporting obligations are further detailed in Commission Implementing Regulation (EU) No 680/2014 laying down implementing technical standards with regard to supervisory reporting of institutions according to Regulation (EU) No 575/2013 of the European Parliament and of the Council and amendments thereof.
+The Capital Requirements Regulation specifies the reporting obligations under COREP and FINREP for credit institutions.
+These reporting obligations are further detailed in Commission Implementing Regulation (EU) 2021/451 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to supervisory reporting of institutions and repealing Implementing Regulation (EU) No 680/2014.